SACEMA/reinfectionsBelinda/README.md

 The output of this is saved in the `sbv/plots` directory.

 ### CHPC Cluster
 The simulation-based validation for this study was done using an HPC cluster.
 The job files for each scenario is provided as `sbv/method_%_analysis/method_%_arrayjob.pbs.example`.
-The job files uses array jobs to run the simulation-based validation for each seed and each value of i (specified in the array job)
+The job files uses array jobs to run the simulation-based validation for each seed and each value of i (specified in the array job).
+The authors gratefully acknowledge the Centre for High Performance Computing (CHPC), South Africa, for providing computational resources to this research project.

 ## Simulation-based validation for third infections
 (chapter 3)